2251 views

 Will bailiffs go away if I ignore them?

 Unfortunately, not.
+Ignoring them will only make matters worse.
 You can buy some time on the first visit as they are not allowed to force entry into your home, but the bailiffs will continue to come to ensure the debt matter is resolved.
-Ignoring them will only make matters worse.

 The only way you can stop them is by repaying what you owe or by arranging a payment plan.
-Alternatively, if a payment plan is not feasible, then look at some alternative debt solutions to help you.
+Alternatively, if a payment plan is not feasible, then take a look at some alternative debt solutions to help you.

 Does an IVA stop the bailiffs?